 The “Speed multiply” slider allows it to change the printing/move speed in relation to the send feed rate.
 This function is tested with Repetier-Firmware and Marlin.
 Be careful if you increase the speed.
 If you haven’t defined the real limits in your firmware this can cause lost steps during print!

-In the last row you can set debug options for the printer.
+In the last row you can set debug options for the printer if “Easy Mode” is disabled.
 Echo repeats the received lines, so you normally want it turned off.
 Info and error show messages at that debug level.
 These are interesting, so leave them on.
 The last one is something special, which works up to now only with Repetier-Firmware.
 In dry run mode, the firmware will ignore all commands to set temperature or extrude.
 That way you can send a file without using any filament.
 This is handy if your printer loses steps during print and you are doing some research on when and why.
 If you seem to have troubles with your extruder, check if you have that option enabled!
-The last button “ok” fakes a receiving ok from the printer.
+The last button “OK” fakes a receiving ok from the printer.
 If your printer stalls, it may be simply because the firmware send an ok and only the o or k was received.
 In that case, hitting ok can restart the printing process.